alouca/gosnmp/README.md

 GoSNMP is a simple SNMP client library, written fully in Go.
 Currently it only supports **GetRequest** with one or more Oids (varbinds).

-It is a rewrite of Andreas Louca's GoSNMP library (alouca/gosnmp) - many thanks for to him for starting the GoSNMP project.
+It is a rewrite of Andreas Louca's GoSNMP library [alouca/gosnmp](https://github.com/alouca/gosnmp) - many thanks for to him for starting the GoSNMP project.
 His code is in the 'old' directory.

-The code is currently WIP (Work In Progress) - it still has rough edges and the API's may change.
+The code is currently WIP (Work In Progress) - it still has rough edges and the API's may (will) change.

 Sonia Hamilton, sonia@snowfrog.net, http://www.snowfrog.net.

 Install
 -------

-The easiest way to install is via go get:
+The easiest way to install is via **go get**:

     go get github.com/soniah/gosnmp